Setúbal Travel Guide 2025 & Things to Do

 Azeitão: Aesthetically rich with wine, cheese, and gorgeous vineyards, this trip is for gastronomes and oenophiles alike.
 Here, the wineries produce local goods such as Setúbal Muscatel.

 The glamorous beach town of Cascais has some wonderful beaches, old towns and a marina.
-This short drive from Lisbon, now, has become a popular choice for day trips.
+This short drive from Lisbon has now become a popular choice for day trips.

-Lisbon, but not that far from the capital, is what you can get in a day trip from SetúbalBelem Tower, Jerónimos Monastery, and Alfama are the landmarks you may love and be treated by LisbLisbon'stronomical soul.
+Lisbon, but not that far from the capital, is what you can experience in a day trip from Setúbal: Belem Tower, Jerónimos Monastery, and Alfama are the landmarks you may love and be captivated by Lisbon's historical soul.

 Ideal Time for Visiting Setúbal